 contains all or a portion of the disposal site for which the LSP has been retained or

-is contiguous to a property, know by the LSP to be owned or operated by the client, that contains all or a portion of the disposal site for which the LSP has been retained, and
+is contiguous to a property, known by the LSP to be owned or operated by the client, that contains all or a portion of the disposal site for which the LSP has been retained, and

-that the LSP, in the exercise of his or her professional judgment, considers to require notification to the Department within either two or 72 hours,
+that the LSP, in the exercise of the LSP’s professional judgment, considers to require notification to the Department within either two or 72 hours,

 then the LSP shall promptly notify the client in writing of the existence of the condition.

-In the event a licensed site professional knows or has reason to know of an action taken or a decision made by his or her client with respect to a particular aspect of the licensed site professional's professional services that significantly deviates from any scope of work, plan, or report developed to meet the requirements of M.G.L. c.
-21E, 310 CMR 40.0000, or an order of the Department, then the licensed site professional shall promptly notify his or her client in writing of such.
+In the event a licensed site professional knows or has reason to know of an action taken or a decision made by the LSP’s client with respect to a particular aspect of the licensed site professional's professional services that significantly deviates from any scope of work, plan, or report developed to meet the requirements of M.G.L. c.
+21E, 310 CMR 40.0000, or an order of the Department, then the licensed site professional shall promptly notify the LSP’s client in writing of such.

-An LSP shall not reveal facts, data or information obtained in his or her professional capacity without the prior consent of the client, except as authorized or required by law, if such facts, data, or information are claimed in writing to the licensed site professional to be confidential by the client and are not already in the public domain.
+An LSP shall not reveal facts, data or information obtained in the LSP’s professional capacity without the prior consent of the client, except as authorized or required by law, if such facts, data, or information are claimed in writing to the LSP to be confidential by the client and are not already in the public domain.

-If subsequent to the date a licensed site professional renders a waste site cleanup activity opinion he or she learns that material facts, data or other information existed at the time the waste site cleanup activity opinion was rendered which may tend to support or lead to a waste site cleanup activity opinion contrary to, or significantly different from, the one expressed, then the licensed site professional shall promptly notify his or her client in writing of such.
+If subsequent to the date a licensed site professional renders a waste site cleanup activity opinion the LSP learns that material facts, data or other information existed at the time the waste site cleanup activity opinion was rendered which may tend to support or lead to a waste site cleanup activity opinion contrary to, or significantly different from, the one expressed, then the LSP shall promptly notify the LSP’s client in writing of such.

-If, subsequent to the date of his or her engagement, a successor licensed site professional learns of material facts, data or other information that existed at the date of a predecessor licensed site professional's waste site cleanup activity opinion and was not disclosed in that waste site cleanup activity opinion, then the successor licensed site professional shall promptly notify his or her client in writing of such.
+If, subsequent to the date of the LSP’s engagement, a successor licensed site professional learns of material facts, data or other information that existed at the date of a predecessor LSP's waste site cleanup activity opinion and was not disclosed in that waste site cleanup activity opinion, then the successor LSP shall promptly notify the LSP’s client in writing of such.

-A licensed site professional shall not allow the use of his or her name by, or associate
+A licensed site professional shall not allow the use of the LSP’s name by, or associate

-in a business venture with, any person or firm which he or she knows or should know is engaging in fraudulent or dishonest business or professional practices relating to the professional responsibilities of a licensed site professional.
+in a business venture with, any person or firm which the LSP knows or should know is engaging in fraudulent or dishonest business or professional practices relating to the professional responsibilities of an LSP.

 Applicants and licensed site professionals shall cooperate fully in the conduct of investigations by the Board by promptly furnishing, in response to formal requests, orders or subpoenas, such information as the Board, or persons duly authorized by the Board, deems necessary to perform its duties under M.G.L. c.
 21A, §§ 19 through 19J.
 In connection with the investigation by the Board of applications or disciplinary complaints, an LSP shall not: